CloudCannon/cossidae-hugo-template/content/docs/locales.md

 ---
+_schema: default
-title: "Translated Locale Files"
+title: Translated Locale Files
-nav_title: "Translated Locale Files"
+nav_title: Translated Locale Files
 nav_section: Workflow
 weight: 5
+draft: true
 ---
 Rosey locale files contain the translated text for your website in a given language, as derived from the text contained in the [base locale file](/docs/base-locale/).

 ## Creating translated locale files